 Dentistry is such a rewarding area for a Veterinary Surgeon to take a professional interest in, as we can make big, positive and immediate changes to our patients’ health and well-being.
 Many dental diseases can also be prevented.
 I am committed to educating both pet owners about their pets’ oral health, and also veterinary surgeons and veterinary nurses, about new techniques, best practice, materials and equipment.

 I have published original research articles, review articles, text-book chapters and presented nationally and internationally.

 When I do find a spare moment, I enjoy training for and competing in triathlons.
+I am also a Level 2 British Triathlon coach, and am currently head coach for Brighton Tri Club.
 I have completed four Ironman competitions, including the extremely challenging Ironman Lanzarote.
-I have two cats named Eric and Elliot.
+I have two cats named Mooks and Evie.